 Oral Exams (10%): At two points in the semester, students will engage in a conversation about their personal interests that includes the instructor and a classmate (5% each).
 Students will be graded individually, based upon their accuracy and the content and fluidity of their side of the conversation.

-Debate (5%): At the end of the semester students will have a full class debate about a particular topic.
+Discusión final (10%): At the end of the semester students will have a full class discussion about a particular topic.
 Small groups will present their take on the designated issue to the class, and all students will then have to discuss arguments in favor of and against the issue.
 As a class, you will have to come to an agreement on the topic.
-The debate will last at least 30 minutes (including the initial presentations).
+The discussion will last at least 30 minutes (including the initial presentations).
 Students will be evaluated based upon their individual contributions to their group’s presentation AND their participation in and contributions to the full class discussion.

-Participation and Quizzes (10%): Active participation and regular attendance is crucial to the learning of a language.
+Class Participation (10%): Active participation and regular attendance is crucial to the learning of a language.
 The participation grade is based both on the quantity and the quality of a student’s participation, with quality being determined by active, on-task participation in class, group and pair activities, volunteerism in class, use of Spanish in class, and overall preparedness.
 Excessive absenteeism will result in a substantial drop in this grade, as will tardiness.
 Cell phone use during class time will negatively affect your participation grade.
-Short announced and unannounced quizzes will be administered regularly over the course of the semester.
-Quizzes may cover any of the course materials including grammar, culture and vocabulary.
-No make-ups will be given.

-On-line Assignments (5%): Regular usage of the electronic manual (vhlcentral.com) is required and will be monitored.
+Online Manual (5%): Regular usage of the electronic manual is required and will be monitored.
 In addition students may be asked to complete particular assignments by their instructor.
-All students should complete at least 75% of the assigned on-line exercises.
+All students should complete at least 10 online exercises per chapter.
 Students should note that a direct correlation has been observed between final grade in the course and regular completion of the manual exercises, with students who work regularly on the manual generally attaining higher grades in the course.